Orbitale/Rymfony/README.md

 **If you want to contribute to any of these points, feel free to do it!**

-- To do (order of priority):
+To do (order of priority, done first):

 - Commands
+    - [x] Add a `stop` command.
     - [ ] Create `open:local` command
     - [ ] Create `server:logs` command
     - [ ] Create `server:list` command
     - [ ] Create `server:status` command
 - Miscellaneous
+    - [x] (code architecture) Split commands in a `src/commands/` subdirectory for an easier code organization.
+    - [x] (code architecture) Separate the "App" command definition (using the `clap` crate) and put it in each command's own dir (best example is how the `serve` command is defined).
+    - [x] Publish nightly builds of the binary as artifacts by using Github Actions.
     - [ ] Publish releases of the binary as artifacts by using Github Actions.
 For now, only "nightly" builds are released.
 - HTTP server
+    - [x] Make sure we can run a web server using Hyper and Tokio.
+    - [x] Put the web-server execution in a separate `serve.rs` file.
+    - [X] Execute the server in the background.
+    - [x] Make sure the web server's IP and port can be customized through a `--listen ip:port` option.
+    - [x] Once a "way to start PHP" is found (either via CGI on Windows, FPM on Linux, or PHP's native server for other cases), make sure we can start a background PHP process.
+    - [x] Transform the standard web server into an HTTP proxy to PHP using a FastCGI client
     - [ ] Make sure the server process is **totally** detached from the terminal in Windows.
 There are some issues about this, and it needs more investigation.
 Check [this blog post section](https://www.orbitale.io/2020/06/25/being-a-php-developer-on-windows-10-cool-snippets.html#3-symfony-binary-the-http-server) for more information.
     - [ ] When the server is stopped (via Ctrl+C or via a panic), make sure PHP is stopped too.
     - [ ] Allow listing running servers globally, without necessarily using a `.pid` file.
     - [ ] Allow stopping a server globally, without necessarily using a `.pid` file.
 - PHP
+    - [x] Create a tool to discover the `php` binary if none of the two above are detected.
+    - [x] Create a tool to discover the `php-fpm` binary if on Linux.
+    - [x] Create a tool to discover the `php-cgi` binary (I'm developing on Windows and it is therefore easier).
+    - [ ] Properly search for PHP binaries in the current machine
-        - [ ] When searching for PHP binaries, be able to flag their type (native, cgi, fpm) and their version.
+        - [x] When searching for PHP binaries, be able to flag their type (native, cgi, fpm) and their version.
         - [ ] Search for PHP binaries elsewhere than in `PATH`, such as with Homebrew or phpenv.
 This will need many checks about the "standard locations" where PHP can be found.
+            - [x] Search in `/usr/bin` for most Ubuntu defaults
+            - [ ] Search in `/usr/local/Cellar` for most Homebrew defaults on Mac
+            - Please suggest more places where PHP could be present!
+        - [ ] Flag the current path-based `php` script to check its version and mark it as "System" (just like in Symfony CLI)
+        - [ ] Store a list of all PHP binaries in `~/.rymfony/php_versions.json`
+        - [ ] Implement a way to retrieve the current PHP version based on the "System" PHP script
+        - [ ] Implement a way to retrieve the current PHP version based on a local `.php-version` file
     - [ ] Allow passing environment variables to PHP via an `-e|--env` option.
     - [ ] Allow passing a custom option to specify which method the user wants to use to start PHP (like `--use-fpm` or `--use-native`, something like that).
     - [ ] (utopia) Support setups that have multiple PHP versions installed (such as on Ubuntu/Debian with deb-sury's repo, or with Homebrew on OSX), and allow customizing the version.
 - Going way further
     - [ ] (utopia) Detect whether the project uses Docker Compose
     - [ ] (utopia) Be able to dynamically create environment variables for some common use-cases (database, redis, rabbitmq, mailcatcher).
 - Done (latest first):
-    - [x] Transform the standard web server into an HTTP proxy to PHP.
-    - [x] Once a "way to start PHP" is found (either via CGI on Windows, FPM on Linux, or PHP's native server for other cases), make sure we can start a background PHP process.
-    - [x] Publish nightly builds of the binary as artifacts by using Github Actions.
-    - [x] Create a tool to discover the `php` binary if none of the two above are detected.
-    - [x] Create a tool to discover the `php-fpm` binary if on Linux.
-    - [x] Create a tool to discover the `php-cgi` binary (I'm developing on Windows and it is therefore easier).
-    - [X] Add a `stop` command.
-    - [X] Execute the server in the background.
-    - [x] Make sure the web server's IP and port can be customized through a `--listen ip:port` option.
-    - [x] Separate the "App" command definition (using the `clap` crate) and put it in each command's own dir (best example is how the `serve` command is defined).
-    - [x] Split commands in a `src/commands/` subdirectory for an easier code organization.
-    - [x] Put the web-server execution in a separate `serve.rs` file.
-    - [x] Make sure we can run a web server using Hyper and Tokio.